 ANSER: Argonne-Northwestern Solar Energy Research Center

 The Argonne-Northwestern Solar Energy Research Center (ANSER) is housed at Northwestern University, Evanston, Ill. with the mission of understanding the molecules, materials and methods necessary to create more efficient technologies for solar fuels and electricity production.
 ANSER is achieving this vision by designing and synthesizing new nanoscale architectures and studying them to deepen the understanding of basic solar energy conversion phenomena.
 The union of synthesis, measurement, theory and engineering allow ANSER to create exceptional new energy conversion systems.
-Argonne is partnering with ANSER in these efforts.
+Argonne is partnering with ANSER in these efforts, led by Michael Pellin.

 CES: Center for Emergent Superconductivity

 Located at Brookhaven National Laboratory in Upton, New York, the Center for Emergent Superconductivity (CES) is advancing the frontier of understanding and control of the materials, mechanisms, and critical currents of superconductors, including existing and new materials, and communicating Center and other research results throughout national and international communities.
-Argonne is partnering with CES in these efforts.
+Argonne's effort is led by Wai Kwok.

 FIRST: The Fluid Interface Reactions, Structures and Transport Center